abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 ## Install openFrameworks 11.2

-We are following this guide, with some modifications: [https://openframeworks.cc/setup/raspberrypi/raspberry-pi-getting-started/]()
+We are following this guide, with some modifications: [openFrameworks on Raspberry PI: Getting Started](https://openframeworks.cc/setup/raspberrypi/raspberry-pi-getting-started/)

 ### Download OF 11.2